Claude Code Power User Checklist

 There are two ways to let Claude reach things outside your repo, and they have different costs.
 MCP (Model Context Protocol) servers are rich integrations: run claude mcp add to connect issue trackers, databases, monitoring, or design tools, and Claude gets purpose-built tools for each.
 The catch is that every connected server loads its tool definitions into your context window, so each one you add eats into that budget.

 Plain CLI tools avoid that cost entirely: they add nothing to context until the moment Claude runs them.
 So the rule of thumb: use a CLI when a good one exists, reach for MCP when it doesn't.
-In practice, install gh and Claude already knows how to create issues, open PRs, and read comments, no server needed; for unfamiliar tools, "use foo-cli --help to learn the tool, then use it to do X." Where MCP earns its context cost: Playwright for browser testing and UI verification, PostgreSQL/MySQL for direct schema queries, and Figma for design-to-code, things no CLI does well.
+In practice, install gh and Claude already knows how to create issues, open PRs, and read comments, no server needed; for unfamiliar tools, "use foo-cli --help to learn the tool, then use it to do X." Where MCP earns its context cost: Playwright for browser testing and UI verification (setup in item 20), PostgreSQL/MySQL for direct schema queries, and Figma for design-to-code, things no CLI does well.

 14. Use plugins to install it all at once